 A timeline of events in the Jayme Closs disappearance case

-MILWAUKEE (AP) — Notable events in the disappearance and discovery of Jayme Closs, a 13-year-old Wisconsin girl who went missing after her parents were killed in the family home.
-Investigators say she was found alive on Thursday and that a suspect is in custody.
+BARRON, Wis.
+(AP) — Notable events in the disappearance and discovery of Jayme Closs, a 13-year-old Wisconsin girl who went missing after her parents were killed in the family's home.
+Authorities say Jayme was found alive after being held captive for three months by a man who is now charged in her kidnapping and her parents' deaths.

 Oct.
 15, 2018 — James Closs, 56, and Denise Closs, 46, are found shot to death in their home in Barron, a town in western Wisconsin.
 Authorities issue an Amber Alert for 13-year-old Jayme Closs, and the search for her begins.